 My grandfather's main responsibility was to walk the dogs and vacuum the house.
 I'm pretty sure that was all he ever did.
 My grandmother did everything else.
 My grandfather also spoke for my grandmother.
 Coming back from college one year, I had a full beard and long hair with a ponytail down the middle of my back.
 My grandmother hated it but she never said a word to me.
 She did have plenty to say about it to my grandfather and she would get him all riled up.
 “Butch!”, he would yell at me.
 “When are you going to get your goddamn hair cut, you look like a goddamn girl”.
 I knew it was my grandmother speaking but she would immediately jump in and defend me.
 “Don't you yell at him like that you useless old man.
 I think he looks just fine”.
 My grandfather would get pissed, grab his cocktail and disappear into their bedroom and my grandmother would give me a hug and tell me how wonderful I was.
 The next day, I would overhear her complaining to him about my ponytail and demanding that he speak to me about it.
 Gotta love my grandmother.
 Nothing was ever her fault.

-react-text: 7106 My daily routine usually went like this.
+My daily routine usually went like this.
 Out of bed around 7:30 a.m.
 There was always someone wanting to go for a walk and we would head out to the beach.
 To the east, we could see the entrance to Bass River and the lighthouse at the end of the jetty.
 A mile out and a mile back made for a great way to start the day.
 On the way back, we would pass the Smuggler's Beach Motor Lodge and I would sneak in and jump into their pool for a quick refresher.
 The motel was owned by M. Belmont Verstandig and inevitably he would appear in his double breasted blue blazer and captain's hat and throw me out.
 I got my revenge years later when I bought the hotel from his wife.
-Now it was /react-text my react-text: 7108 turn to throw the local kids out of /react-text my react-text: 7110 pool! /react-text
+Now it was my turn to throw the local kids out of my pool!

 When we got back from our walk, it was time for breakfast which always included my grandmother making me eat a banana.
 That's how she got the name Nana Banana.
 After breakfast, it was out to the beach to play until lunchtime.
 Every day, after lunch, I would sneak onto the porch where there were two enormous freezers and, hidden in one or the other, were ice cream sandwiches – my favorite.
 Done with my ice cream, it was back to the beach until cocktail hour which usually started around 9:00 a.m.
 With Bloody Marys!
 Yup, a lot of drinking going on at the Beach House.
 Not for me though.